darinz/ML/practice-1/p2/solution_p2.md

 **Key insight:** **e^x** is the only function with **positive second derivative everywhere**.

-**17. Which of the following is true about a validation set and how it is used?**
+**Problem 17.
+Which of the following is true about a validation set and how it is used?**

 *   (a) The validation set allows us to estimate how a model would perform on unseen data
 *   (b) When deciding to use a validation set, you do not need a separate test set